Rubymar cargo ship attacked by Houthis has sunk, Yemeni government says

 Bloomberg

 In an earlier incident this year, a ship carrying fertilizer cargo was attacked by Houthis rebels and subsequently sank in the Red Sea.
-This attack, occurring in February, raises concerns about the safety of shipping routes and the increasing threats faced by vessels in this area.
+This attack, occurring in February, raises concerns regarding the safety of shipping routes and the increasing threats faced by vessels in this area.
 The sinking of the ship further exacerbates the already volatile situation in Yemen.

 Ship earlier attacked by Yemen’s Houthi rebels sinks in the Red Sea